Yovelgabay/Electric-Vehicle-Routing/README.md

 The system provides visualizations of the optimal routes and the charging station points.
 Dynamic animations of the best route as it evolves over time are also available.

-## Maintenance and Flexibility

-This project is built to be flexible and maintainable.
-You can easily switch between different crossover, mutation, and selection methods by modifying the relevant functions in the `GA.py` file.
-To add new methods or customize the existing ones:

-1. Create a new function in the appropriate file (e.g., GA.py for the genetic algorithm).
-2. Modify the main genetic algorithm loop to call the new method.

 ## Contributing